chipmk/docker-mac-net-connect/README.md

 - **Lightweight:** Based on WireGuard (built-in to Linux kernel).
 - **Hands-off:** Install once and forget.
 No need to re-configure every time you restart your Mac or Docker daemon.
 - **Automatic:** Docker networks are automatically added/removed from macOS routing table.
+- **No bloat:** Everything is handled by a single binary.
+No external dependencies/tools are needed.

 ## Installation